Allodial title: Legal concept

 Allodial lands are the absolute property of their owner and not subject to any rent, service, or acknowledgment to a superior.
 Allodial title is therefore an alternative to feudal land tenure.
 However, historian J. C. Holt states that "In Normandy the word alodium, whatever its sense in other parts of the Continent, meant not land held free of seigneurial services, but land held by hereditary right", and that "alodium and feodum should be given the same meaning in England".

-Allodium, meaning "land exempt from feudal duties", is first attested in English-language texts in the 11th-century Domesday Book, but was borrowed from Old Low Franconian *allōd, meaning "full property", and attested in Latin as e.g., alodis, alaudes, in the Salic law (c.
+Allodium, meaning "land exempt from feudal duties", is first attested in English-language texts in the 11th-century Domesday Book (written in Latin), but was borrowed from Old Low Franconian *allōd, meaning "full property", and attested in Latin as e.g., alodis, alaudes, in the Salic law (c.
 A.D.
 507–596) and other Germanic laws.
 The word is a compound of *all "whole, full" and *ōd "estate, property" (cf. Old Saxon ōd, Old English ead, Old Norse auðr).
 Allodial tenure seems to have been common throughout northern Europe, but is now unknown in common law jurisdictions apart from the United States, Scotland and the Isle of Man.
 An allod could be converted into a fief, by the owner surrendering it to a lord and receiving it back as a fief.
 Allodial land title is common in the Isle of Man which has laws with Nordic origins.
 A version called udal tenure exists in the Orkney and Shetland Islands, also of Nordic origin.
 These are the only parts of the United Kingdom where allodial title exists, with the few exceptions.
 One such exception is the Scottish Barony of the Bachuil, which is not of feudal origin like other baronies but is allodial in that it predates (A.D.
 562) Scotland itself and the feudal system, dating from the Gaelic Kingdom of Dál Riata.
 In recognition as allodial Barons par le Grâce de Dieu not barons by a feudal crown grant, the Baron of the Bachuil has the only coat of arms in Scotland granted a cap of maintenance with a "vair" (squirrel fur) lining (as opposed to ermine) by the Lord Lyon Court.
 Another exception is Somerset House which was vested in His Majesty explicitly not in fee simple, and is held to be allodial.